encounterplus/Harvester-Adventure/5 Harvester's Lair.md

 wis: 15
 cha: 8
 saves: Dex +9, Wis +2
-skills: Perception +73, Stealth +9
+skills: Perception +7, Stealth +9
 resistances: Necrotic; Bludgeoning, Piercing, and Slashing from nonmagical attacks
-senses: Darkvision 60 ft., Passive Perception 13
+senses: Darkvision 120 ft., Passive Perception 17
-languages: Infernal, Common, Elven.
+languages: Infernal, Common, Elven
-challenge: 13
+challenge: 7
 token:
 image:
 column-after: traits
-column-after-property: regeneration
+column-after-property: misty escape
 traits:
   - name: Regeneration
     description: "The Harvester regains 20 hit points at the start of its turn (sunlight or running water has no effect on this), so long as it has at least 1 hit point."